tailabTMU/ECP/test/project_template.md

 You will add one or two infographics, figures, gifs, or animations here after your description using the following syntax:

-Using an existing image in the Internet:
+- Using an existing image in the Internet:

 ![alt text](https://miro.medium.com/v2/resize:fit:1100/format:webp/1*leJxy5cZqSxbN5cSSJRpeA.png)

-Or you can link directly to the image if it is stored in your repository:
+- Or you can link directly to the image if it is stored in your repository:

 ![alt text](https://github.com/tailabTMU/ECP/blob/main/test/image.webp)

 ### Related Publications
-This is a brief description on the implementation files for the paper.
+You can list your related publications (with proper and complete citation information) here.
+You will use bullet points (-) or numbering for the list items.

 ## Collaborators

 - [Name 1]
--- Academic Position and/or Affiliation
+  - Academic Position and/or Affiliation
 - [Name 2]
--- Academic Position and/or Affiliation
+  - Academic Position and/or Affiliation

 **Required Python Libraries and Packages (with their latest versions) to be Installed (All Already Imported in `utils.py`)**